Demigoddrre/NorthwellPracticeDWH_code/README.md

+---

 # NorthwellPracticeDWH Project

 ## **Project Overview**
-The **NorthwellPracticeDWH** (Data Warehouse) project is a centralized repository designed to support analytics, reporting, and visualization for Data Analyst and Business Intelligence Analyst roles.
-This data warehouse consolidates data from multiple sources, enabling efficient querying, insightful analysis, and robust visualizations through tools like Power BI and Excel.
+The **NorthwellPracticeDWH** (Data Warehouse) project serves as a centralized repository designed to support analytics, reporting, and visualization for Data Analyst and Business Intelligence Analyst roles.
+It consolidates data from multiple sources to enable efficient querying, insightful analysis, and robust visualizations using tools like Power BI and Excel.

 ---

 ## **Purpose**
 This project defines and implements the requirements for a star schema-based Data Warehouse to:
-- Serve as a structured and historical data repository.
+- Act as a structured and historical data repository.
-- Support ETL workflows for automated data ingestion and transformation.
+- Facilitate ETL workflows for automated data ingestion and transformation.
-- Provide aggregated and transformed data through SQL views, stored procedures, and dimensional modeling.
+- Provide aggregated and transformed data via SQL views, stored procedures, and dimensional modeling.
-- Facilitate advanced visualizations with Power BI and Excel.
+- Enable advanced visualizations with Power BI and Excel.

 ---